Sarabor/Grafana/README.md

 ### jq

-jq is to read json files.
-We will need that for our advanced usage.
+jq is to read JSON files.
+We need jq to deploy dashboards with the Grafana API in another tutorial.

 1. Download jq here: https://stedolan.github.io/jq/download/
 2. Choose a folder and put the jq-win64.exe there
 3. Rename jq-win64.exe to jq.exe
-4. Copy the path to the folder where you put jq.exe
+4. Copy the directory path of jq.exe
-5. Add the path to the folder to the path system variable
+5. Add the directory path to the PATH variable
 6. You can now use the jq command in your command line tool